Pageboy/notes/docs/Teaching/Multiplatform Publishing/Week 11.md

 Buttons are a good option if you want to simply provide a start and stop (actually pause) button.

+Look for player buttons on Google - images.

 ### Ambient sound
 By default, audio will stop when the page is changed, however, for Apple Books it is possible to use special code to get the sound to continue playing. _This does involve editing the HTML inside the ePub package_